gerardmalone/sja-hugo/content/_index.md

   omit_title: true
 ---

-## Welcome!

 Welcome!
-This website has been designed to help you find information about activities in the Catholic parish of **St Joseph’s** in Ansdell, Lytham St Annes.
-Each week, the [News](http://localhost:1313/news/) page is refreshed with parish news.
-The [Mass Times & Intentions](http://localhost:1313/mass-times/) page is also updated weekly with both Mass times (including any weekly changes) and which feasts and intentions are being celebrated each day of the coming week.
-You can also subscribe to the weekly bulletin on this [page](http://localhost:1313/bulletins/) where you can find the last five bulletins.
+This website has been designed to help you find information about activities in the Catholic parish of St Joseph’s in Ansdell, Lytham St Annes.
+Each week, the [News](news) page is refreshed with parish news.
+The [Mass Times & Intentions](mass-times) page is also updated weekly with both Mass times (including any weekly changes) and which feasts and intentions are being celebrated each day of the coming week.
+You can also subscribe to the weekly bulletin on this [page](bulletins) where you can find the last five bulletins.

 You can see some wonderful images of our stunning Church below.

-### St Joseph’s Care

-If you, or someone you know, is in need, **St Joseph’s Care** has a helpline, and we have volunteers who can provide basic support such as shopping.
+**St Joseph’s Care**: If you, or someone you know, is in need, St Joseph’s Care has a helpline, and we have volunteers who can provide basic support such as shopping.
 The number is: **07840 112 265** (9am – 7pm daily).
 We thank the extra volunteers who have given their names and are prepared to provide help for those who need it in these difficult times.
-You can find out more about the St. Joseph’s Care initiative [here](https://st-josephsansdell.net/st-josephs-care/).
+You can find out more about the St. Joseph’s Care initiative [here](st-josephs-care).

 We also have a [Facebook page](https://www.facebook.com/pages/St-Josephs-Roman-Catholic-Church-Ansdell/230000653837017).